 On the second Sunday in September, National Pet Memorial Day offers a moment to remember pets who have passed.

 Pets play an important role in our lives.
 Not only are they companions, but pets become part of the family, too.
 Pets keep us responsible and remind us to play.
-When we’re too serious, they lighten up our lives.
+When we are too serious, they lighten up our lives.
 Many pets keep us healthy, too.

 When we lose a beloved pet, the pain is genuine.
-Whether furry, feathered, or an uncommon variety, is felt deeply.
+Whether furry, feathered, or an uncommon variety, the loss is felt deeply.
 They become family and a familiar part of our lives.
-Everyone mourns differently.
+However, everyone mourns differently.
 Some pet parents plant a memorial.
 Whether they plant a tree, shrub or perennial flower, the plant offers an annual reminder of their pet.
 Others may create a stepping stone with a paw print, placing it in a garden.
+Still others may create a tattoo of their pet’s paw print.
 These actions offer a tangible way to cope with their grief.

 The day also offers an opportunity to remember the pets who’ve passed through our lives.
 We remember the companionship and comfort they provided to us.
 Don’t forget that part of the relationship included care provided by you.
 Memories replace the empty space left by the loss of a cherished pet.

 Keep both past and present pets in your mind.
 Share your memorials.
 If you’re seeking a way to memorialize your pet, here are some additional ideas:

 - Donate to a local shelter in your pet’s name.